VirtuosoResearch/Matrix-completion-from-ultrasparse-samples/README.md

   cd ./exp_on_realdata
   python main.py --dataset [data name]
   ```

-* The code will generate a file `matrix.pt` in the corresponding data path after proccessing the data in the first time, which can be quickly accessed during the next run.
+* The code will generate a file `matrix.pt` in the corresponding data path after processing the data for the first time, which can be quickly accessed during the next run.

 * Parameters: